SMT-COMP/smt-comp.github.io/index.md

 {% endfor %}
 ### Key dates
 - March 1: Deadline for new benchmark contributions
+- May 1: Final versions of competition tools
+- May 19: Deadline for first versions of solvers (for all tracks)
+- June 2: Deadline for final versions of solvers, including system descriptions
 - July 7-9: SMT Workshop (presentation of results)

 ### Organizers